 What is the difference between canonical and alias addresses?

-These addresses are the official addresses that are supplied to us by PSMA - the authoritative address provider for Australia.
-By default, the AddressFinder widget always selects the canonical addresses when performing autocomplete and verification operations.
+Canonical addresses are the official addresses that are supplied to us by the PSMA or Australia Post.
+They contain the correct street name, the correct suburb and are spelled correcty.
+By default, the Addressfinder widget always selects the canonical addresses when performing autocomplete and verification operations.

 id and a